know-ai/airflow-df/README.md

 # airflow-df
-This package helps to integrate DataFrame operations for ETL process with Apache Airflow Pipelines
+This package helps to integrate Pandas DataFrame operations for ETL process with Apache Airflow Pipelines